Maximos V Hakim: Episcopate

-1948 Nakba controversy
+Controversy

-In the aftermath of the 1948 Arab-Israeli War, Hakim negotiated with Yehoshua ("Josh") Palmon, then leader of the "Arab Section" in the Israeli Foreign Ministry, for the return of Galilee Christian Arabs (then refugees in Lebanon) in exchange for Hakim's future goodwill towards the Jewish State.
-In the end, several thousand (including several hundred from Eilabun) Galilee Christians were allowed to return in the summer of 1949.
+In the aftermath of the 1948 Arab–Israeli War, Hakim negotiated with Yehoshua ("Josh") Palmon, then leader of the Arab Section in the Israeli Foreign Ministry, for the return of Galilee Christian Arabs (then refugees in Lebanon), in exchange for Hakim's future goodwill toward Israel.
+In the end, several thousand Galilee Christians (including several hundred from Eilabun) were allowed to return in the summer of 1949.

-In the 1950s, while he was archbishop of Galilee, the future patriarch was involved in the fate of the Palestinians of the two depopulated Christian villages of Kafr Bir'im and Iqrit.
-He alerted the Vatican and other Church authorities about the expulsion of the villagers, and lobbied for their return.

-A number of sources have quoted Maximos V as having said "the Arab League had issued orders exhorting the people to seek a temporary refuge in neighboring countries."
-For example, Israel's Abba Eban told the U.N.
-Special Political Committee in 1957 that Hakim had said: The refugees had been confident that their absence from Palestine would not last long; that they would return within a few days [or] within a week or two; their leaders had promised them that the Arab armies would crush the 'Zionist gangs' very quickly and that there would be no need for panic or fear of a long exile.
+In the 1950s, while he was Archbishop of Akka, the future patriarch was involved in the fate of the Palestinians of the two depopulated Christian villages of Kafr Bir'im and Iqrit.
+He alerted the Vatican and other Christian authorities about the expulsion of the villagers, and lobbied for their return.
+He said "the Arab League had issued orders exhorting the people to seek a temporary refuge in neighboring countries."
+The Israeli diplomat Abba Eban told the U.N.
+Special Political Committee in 1957 that Hakim said:The refugees had been confident that their absence from Palestine would not last long; that they would return within a few days [or] within a week or two; their leaders had promised them that the Arab armies would crush the 'Zionist gangs' very quickly and that there would be no need for panic or fear of a long exile.

-A 1949 pamphlet Arab Refugees: Facts and Figures prepared by the Research Department of the Jewish Agency, quotes a letter by Karl Baehr, Executive Secretary of the American Christian Palestine Committee to the New York Herald Tribune:
+A 1949 pamphlet Arab Refugees: Facts and Figures prepared by the Research Department of the Jewish Agency for Israel, quoted a letter by Karl Baehr, executive secretary of the American Palestine Committee, to the New York Herald Tribune: